voytas75/KrakenExchange/README.md

 ### `Get-KETicker`

-Connects to the Kraken WebSocket API and subscribes to the ticker data for a specified trading pair.
+Connects to the Kraken WebSocket API and subscribes to the ticker data for a specified trading pair with a default value of "BTC/USD".

 ```powershell
 PS C:\> Get-KETicker